ingolemo/python-lenses/tutorial/optics.md

 A slightly more useful traversal method is `each_`. `each_` will focus all of the items in a data-structure analogous to iterating over it using python's `iter` and `next`.
-It supports most of the built-in iterables out of the box, but if you want to use it on your own objects then you will need to add a hook yourself.
+It supports most of the built-in iterables out of the box, but if we want to use it on our own objects then we will need to add a hook explicitly.

 	>>> data = [1, 2, 3]
 	>>> (lens.each_() + 10)(data)